VovaplusEXP/p-configs/README.md

 ## 📄 License

-The scripts in this repository are released under the MIT License.
-The generated configuration lists are collections of publicly available data and are provided as-is.
+The scripts and all other content in this repository are released under the **GNU General Public License v3.0**.
+The generated configuration lists are collections of publicly available data and are provided as-is under the terms of this license.